Picture a delicious buffet with your favorite dishes as well as delicacies that you have heard of but never had the opportunity to try.

 Let's go back to the buffet.
 What's your best strategy?

-Scan your options.
-Based on what you know about your tastes and preferences, what must you have?
+Reflect on your preferences and research your options.
+Based on what you know about your tastes, what must you have?
 Do you see anything that hadn't previously piqued your curiosity but does now?
 What dishes are available that you have not seen or heard of before now?

-Make your selections and enjoy.
+Implement your selections and enjoy.
 Choose a balance of nutritious and indulgent options, old favorites and something new.
 Not too many selections on one plate—you can always go back for more!
-Taste each item on its own, then see how the flavors blend or complement each other.
+Taste each item on its own, then evaluate how the flavors blend or complement each other.
 Enjoy slowly and savor.

 Assess your satisfaction.
 Are you still hungry?
+Do you have a desire to change or adapt your selections?
 Was your anticipated favorite less tasty than you had hoped?
 Leave it on the plate to save room to eat something else.

 Go back for more.
 You are even more prepared this time around.
 You know what you like and what you have yet to try.
-You have gotten feedback about the things that others have enjoyed.
+You have connected and communicated with others and gotten feedback about the things that they have enjoyed.
 Your preferences are more specific and you are scanning for particular items that will satisfy you.

-Talk about the meal.
+Reflect about the meal.
 After leaving the meal you are still talking about it.
-What did you like and why?
+What parts of your meal are your choosing to tell others about, and why?
 Did you skip anything appealing because you were no longer hungry?
 Would something else have helped round out the meal for you?
 Would you go back for more?
 If so, what would you have?
 What would you pass over?